Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

+In this scheme, a user can foresee exactly how much she will gain, provided that the scheme keeps running; the amount is proportional to what she has invested.
+Examples of this kind are \code{Doubler}, \code{DianaEthereum}, and \code{ZeroPonzi}.

+\paragraph{Waterfall schemes} are similar to chain shaped-schemes for the user ordering, yet different for the logic of money distribution.
+Each new investment is poured along the chain of investors, so that each can take their share.
+Since the logic is first-come first-served, and the distribution starts always from the beginning of the chain, the users later in the chain are likely to never get any money.

+We show in~\Cref{ex:waterfall} an archetypal scheme of this kind, with an entry toll of $1$\ether (line~\lineno{19}), $10\%$ fees for the owner (line~\lineno{24}), and a payout of $6\%$ of user investments at each turn.
+The payout logic starts at line~\lineno{27}.
+If the contract \code{balance} is enough to pay the first user in the array (at position \code{pos = 0}), then the contract sends to that user $6\%$ of her original investment (lines~\lineno{29-30}).
+After that, the contract tries to pay the next user in the array, and so on until the balance is exhausted.
+On the subsequent investment, the array is iterated again, still starting from the first user.

+To ensure that all users receive payouts (coherently with requirement \textbf{R3}), the investments of new users must grow proportionally to the number of users.
+Examples for this kind of scheme are \code{TreasureChest} and \code{PiggyBank}.

+\paragraph{Handover schemes} are an instance of chain-shaped scheme, where the entry toll is determined by the contract, and it increased each time a new investor joins the scheme.
+The toll of a new investor is given {\it in full} to the previous one: since the entry toll is increasing, the previous investor makes an instant profit.
+At each moment, there is only one investor who is receiving money, and as soon as she is paid, she hands that privilege over the next user.

-\item[handover schemes] store only the address of the last user: if someone wants to join, she must repay the last user of her investment plus a fixed interest.
-With this constraint, the amount that each user shall pay increases at each turn.
-An archetypal example is shown in~\Cref{ex:chain-ponzi}.
-To join the scheme a user must send at least \code{price} ether to the contract, hence triggering the fallback function of line~\lineno{11}.
+An archetypal example is shown in~\Cref{ex:handover}.
+To join the scheme a user must send at least \code{price} \ether to the contract, hence triggering the fallback function of line~\lineno{11}.
 The contract forwards that sum to the former \code{user}, minus a fee which is kept within the contract (line~\lineno{13}).
-Then, the address of the new user is recorded (line~\lineno{14}), and the \code{price} is increased of one half (line~\lineno{15}).
-The contract owner can withdraw his share by calling \code{sweepCommission}.
-In this scheme, if a user gets some money, she knows exactly how much it is, and the amount she can invest is fixed by the contract.
+Then, the address of the new user is recorded (line~\lineno{14}), and the \code{price} is doubled (line~\lineno{15}).
+The contract owner can withdraw her share by calling \code{sweepCommission}.